lxqt/libsysstat/README.md

 ### Sources

 The only runtime dependency is qtbase.
-To build CMake is needed in addition, as well as optionally Git to pull latest VCS checkouts.
+To build CMake and [lxqt-build-tools](https://github.com/lxde/lxqt-build-tools) are needed in addition, as well as optionally Git to pull latest VCS checkouts.

 Code configuration is handled by CMake.
 CMake variable `CMAKE_INSTALL_PREFIX` will normally have to be set to `/usr`, depending on the way library paths are dealt with on 64bit systems variables like `CMAKE_INSTALL_LIBDIR` may have to be set as well.